AlexFine/SwiftUI-Resources/README.md

   <li> How to properly listen for events </li>
   <li> How to best handle asynchronous firebase requests </li>
   <li> Dot notation when unattached to an object </li>
+  <li> How to properly flip a textgradient (add a small custom function to a variable </li>
  </ul>